bitmagier/sensor-light/README.md

 - `cargo run`

 ## Terms & Conditions
-Feel free to use anything here for learning, building your own version or make a product out of it and even sell it.
+Feel free to use anything here for learning, building your own version or make a product out of it and sell it.
+Have fun!

+Pull requests are welcome.

 In case you find it useful, the author would be delighted to notice a small donation in [Solana](https://solana.com/) to his wallet: `FTMfeKYhpVAouuwXjpJXhnT13fkeNJqQsRGMBxBo1GML`.

-Pull requests are welcome.

 _bitmagier, August 2024_